Code-Code-Team/CC009J-ConvertNumbers/README.md

 At the end of the this coding challenge, students will be able to;
 - Analyze a problem, identify and apply programming knowledge for appropriate solution.
-- Demonstrate their knowledge of algorithmic design principles by using JavaScript and Pythone effectively.
+- Demonstrate their knowledge of algorithmic design principles by using JavaScript and Python effectively.

 ## Problem Statement